The Effects of Forward Neck and Head Posture on Your Body: Support for Victoria BC Families

 How to Check Your Posture

-You can get a good feel for what a correct posture feels like with this test:
+You can get a good feel for what correct posture looks like with this quick test:

 - Stand straight with your head, shoulders, hips, and feet against a wall.

-- Now move your arms up and down against the wall at least 10 times.
+- Move your arms up and down against the wall at least 10 times.

-- When you finish the exercise and walk away, your body should feel properly aligned.
+- When you finish and walk away, your body should feel properly aligned.

 This is the first good step to becoming aware of what good posture is when standing, sitting, or walking.